AdobeDocs/experience-manager-65.en/help/sites-administering/page-exporter.md

 ## Activating a Page Exporter Template for your Pages {#activating-a-page-exporter-configuration-for-your-pages}

-Once your template has been configured you need to make it available:
+When your template is configured, make it available:

 1. In CRXDE navigate to the required page in the `/content` branch.
-This can be an individual page, or the root page of a sub-tree.
+This can be an individual page, or the root page of a subtree.

-1. On the `jcr:content` node of the page create the property:
+1. On the `jcr:content` node of the page, create the property:
    * `Name`: `cq:exportTemplate`
    * `Type`: `String`
    * `Value`: path to the template; for example: `/etc/contentsync/templates/mysite`

 ### Page Exporter Configuration Nodes {#page-exporter-configuration-nodes}

-The template consists of a node structure, as it uses the [Content Sync framework](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/package-summary.html).
+The template consists of a node structure, as it uses the [Content Sync framework](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/package-summary.html).
 Each node has a `type` property that defines a specific action in the creation process of the zip file.

 <!-- For more details about the type property, refer to the Overview of configuration types section in the Content Sync framework page.
 -->